ssimicro/SplunkModularInputsJavaFramework/jms/appServer/static/README.md

 ## Why JMS ?

-JMS is simply a messaging API and is a convenient means by which to write 1 modular input that can talk to several different underlying messaging providers :  MQSeries(Websphere MQ), ActiveMQ, HornetQ, RabbitMQ,Native JMS, Weblogic JMS, Sonic MQ etc..
+JMS is simply a messaging API and is a convenient means by which to write 1 modular input that can talk to several different underlying messaging providers :  MQSeries(Websphere MQ), ActiveMQ, TibcoEMS, HornetQ, RabbitMQ,Native JMS, Weblogic JMS, Sonic MQ etc..
 The modular input code is generic because it is programmed to the JMS interface.
 You can then supply messaging provider specific jar files at runtime.
 <a href="http://en.wikipedia.org/wiki/Java_Message_Service">More details on JMS at Wikipedia</a>